ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 ##### Create the `filter` field

-To add the `filter` field, which is another resource method with an input `isoCode` to filter the data, add the code below to the API template file (i.e., `main.bal`).
+To add the `filter` field, which is another resource method with an input `isoCode` to filter the data, add the code below to the `service.bal` file.

 ```ballerina
 resource function get filter(string isoCode) returns CovidData? {